Guide to Web3 and dApp Infrastructure

 • Middleware Layer

-In Web3 architecture, middleware acts as an intermediary layer between the raw data on the blockchain and the frontend.
-It performs essential tasks such as querying blockchain events, translating them into a user-friendly format, and managing complex computations and interactions that occur off the blockchain.
+In Web3 architecture, the middleware layer acts as a relieving intermediary between the raw data on the blockchain and the frontend.
+It simplifies essential tasks such as querying blockchain events, translating them into a user-friendly format, and managing complex computations and interactions that occur off the blockchain, reducing the complexity and making the process more manageable.

 • Cross-Chain Interoperability